lammps/lammps/doc/src/Errors_messages.rst

 *Incorrect # of integer values in Bodies section of data file* See doc page for body style.

+*Incorrect element header line format in data file* USER-CAC package error.
+One of your element inputs has the wrong format for its header line.
+See the documentation for format and syntax and check your data file.

+*Incorrect node line format for this CAC atom style* USER-CAC package error.
+One of your element inputs has the wrong format for its node lines.
+Specifically the number of entries is incorrect for some reason; perhaps the atom substyle is not the correct one for your data file or you missed lines for the previously read element.

 *Incorrect %s format in data file*
    A section of the data file being read by fix property/atom does not have the correct number of values per line.